Tetsuya Chiba: Life

 He has received several awards for his manga, including the Kodansha Children's Manga Award for 1, 2, 3, & 4, 5, 6, Kodansha Culture Award for Ore wa Teppei, and the Japanese Cartoonist Association Award and Shogakukan Manga Award for Notari Matsutaro.
-In 2001 he was awarded the Award from Ministry of Education, Culture, Sports, Science and Technology for his work on youth sports manga.
+In 2001 he was awarded the Award from Ministry of Education, Culture, Sports, Science and Technology (MEXT) for his work on youth sports manga.
+In 2002, he was awarded the Purple Ribbon medal by the Japanese government.
 In July 2012 he was appointed as the chairman of the Japan Cartoonists Association after Takashi Yanase stepped down due to age and health reasons.
 In Fall 2012 he was awarded with the Order of the Rising Sun, Gold Rays with Rosette, by the Japanese government.

 Chiba's series Harris no Kaze, Ashita no Joe, Akane-chan, Ore wa Teppei, Ashita Tenki ni Naare and Notari Masutaro have all received anime adaptations.
 Yuki no Taiyou received a short pilot film in 1972, which was Hayao Miyazaki's solo directorial debut, and an animated film for Kaze no Yo ni premiered in June 2016.

 In 2015, he left retirement in order to work on the series Hinemosu no Tari Nikki for Big Comic magazine.
 The manga is an autobiographical manga about his childhood, experiences from the war and his career as a manga artist.
 Naoki Urasawa's TV show Urasawa Naoki no Manben featured Chiba's drawing process on the series in 2020.

 He lives in Nerima, Tokyo.
 In January 2022, he successfully underwent heart surgery at the age of 82 and then continued working on his current series.

+In 2022, he became the first manga artist ever to be nominated as a member to the Japan Art Academy (alongside Yoshiharu Tsuge).

+In 2024, he was awarded the Order of Culture, becoming the first manga artist to receive this honor.